Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-Using the bra and ket states with double-bracket, the matrix element of $L_0$ can be evaluated, and its eigenvalues are identical to the original real eigenvalues from the $b_n$ and $c_n$ oscillators, where more details can be found in Appendix~D. A similar phenomenon has been observed in~\cite{Lee:2021iut} with a quantum mechanical model where non-$\cJ$-Hermitian Hamiltonian can have real eigenvalue when there exists a Bogoliubov transformation which makes the Hamiltonian $\cJ$-Hermitian.
+Using the bra and ket states with double-bracket, the matrix elements of $L_0$ can be evaluated, and its eigenvalues are identical to the original real eigenvalues from the $b_n$ and $c_n$ oscillators, where more details can be found in Appendix~D. A similar phenomenon has been observed in~\cite{Lee:2021iut} with a quantum mechanical model where a non-$\cJ$-Hermitian Hamiltonian can have real eigenvalues when there exists a Bogoliubov transformation that makes the Hamiltonian $\cJ$-Hermitian.
 And if such a Bogoliubov transformation does not exist, the Hamiltonian develops complex energy spectrum.
 Since the expression \eqref{eq: transformed l0} is obtained by the Bogoliubov transformation of the $\cJ$-Hermitian operator, it is not surprising to have real eigenvalues which are identical to the original ones.

 Going back to the original $\cJ$ operator and the corresponding $\cJ$-norm, we consider the $\alpha$-vacuum $|\alpha\rrangle$ which is annihilated by $\tilde{b}_{n}$ and $\tilde{c}_{n}$ for $n>0$.
 The $\alpha$-vacuum is related to the vacuum $|0\rangle$ by the Bogoliubov transformation